dotnet/AspNetCore.Docs/aspnet/tutorials/first-mvc-app/adding-model.rst

 .. _DisplayFormatDateLocal:

-.. note:: In some locals you'll need to specify the date format.
+.. note:: In some locales you'll need to specify the date format.
 See the highlighted code below.

 .. literalinclude:: start-mvc/sample2/src/MvcMovie/Models/MovieDateFormat.cs
   :language: c#